Tech500/BME680-Bsec-Data-Logger/README.md

 Before using "BME680-BSEC-Data-Logger" enter your network credentials and related information into "config.h"

-"Thingspeak.com" graphing can be displayed by inputing "Thingspeak.com" Iframes into "index.h"
+"Thingspeak.com" graphing can be displayed by inputing "Thingspeak.com" Iframes into "index3.h"

 Wemos D1 R2 was used in developing code.